Skip to main content

 ECON 303.
 Money and Banking.
 3 Credits.

 Nature of our current Monetary system; functional analysis of commercial bank operations; limits to credit expansion; alternative theories of the value of money; monetary and fiscal policies for control of the business cycle; powers of the Federal Reserve System and the Treasury; mechanics of international payment; balance-of-payments and other problems.
-Prerequisites: ECON 201 and ECON 202.
+Prerequisite: ECON 201 and ECON 202.
 F,S,SS.

 ECON 324.
 Public Finance.
 3 Credits.

 Growth and effects of the public sector of the economy emphasizing effects of taxation and spending or borrowing and debt management on efficiency and use of economic resources.
-Prerequisites: ECON 201 and ECON 202.
+Prerequisite: ECON 201 and ECON 202.
+S.

 ECON 410.
 Empirical Methods in Economics I. 3 Credits.